-- results of operations from our Non-Volatile Memory Solutions Group that includes NAND flash memory products for use in a variety of devices; - a portion of profit-dependent compensation and other expenses not allocated to the operating segments; - divested businesses for which discrete operating results are not reviewed by our CODM; - results of operations of seed businesses that support our initiatives; and - acquisition-related costs, including amortization and any impairment of acquisition-related intangibles and goodwill.
+- · results of operations from our Non-Volatile Memory Solutions Group that includes NAND flash memory products for use in a variety of devices; - a portion of profit-dependent compensation and other expenses not allocated to the operating segments; - · divested businesses for which discrete operating results are not reviewed by our CODM; - · results of operations of seed businesses that support our initiatives; and - · acquisition-related costs, including amortization and any impairment of acquisition-related intangibles and goodwill.

 The CODM does not evaluate operating segments using discrete asset information.
-Operating segments do not record inter-segment revenue, and, accordingly, there is none to be reported.
+Operating segments do not record inter-segment revenue.
 We do not allocate gains and losses from equity investments, interest and other income, or taxes to operating segments.
 Although the CODM uses operating income to evaluate the segments, operating costs included in one segment may benefit other segments.
 The accounting policies for segment reporting are the same as for Intel as a whole.